yukinoda/react-form-page-transition/README.md

 # react-form-page-transition

-`react-form-page-transition` is a React component that enables to make easy request with form to make page transitions.
-Has Typescript compatibility.
+`react-form-page-transition` is a React component that enables to make easy <form /> page transitions

 ## Installation